chengruihou/expenses_app/README.md

 # Expense Tracker

-A flutter project to log daily expenses.
+A flutter app to log and visualize daily expenses.